 SPLOST VII vote

-The Times previews projects proposed under the special purpose local option sales tax VII.
-Today we spotlight South Hall city government projects.
-North Hall cities’ projects will be included in Monday’s edition.
+The Times this week will preview projects proposed under the special purpose local option sales tax VII.
+Today we spotlight Flowery Branch government projects.

 Early voting: Begins Monday at the Hall County Elections Office, 2875 Browns Bridge Road, Gainesville